We delve into a brief history of category (aka series) romance, including its origins, common features, and notable publishers.

 What Is Category Romance?

 Category or Series Romance

-Category romance, also known as series romance, differs from long-form, single-edition romances in several ways.
-Most notably is the length.
-Category romances run 55,000 to 70,000 words.
+Category romance, or series romance, differs from long-form, single-edition romances in several ways.
+Most notable is the length.
+Category romances run from 55,000 to 70,000 words.
 These range from 150 pages to a short novel of 300 pages.
-As the name implies, they are sorted into category lines.
-They are also defined by tropes.
+As the name implies, they are sorted into category “lines.”
+Tropes also define them.

 Tropes are common devices in stories that appeal to readers.
-They can be a type of plot, kind of character, a theme, or setting writers use because of familiarity.
-Some examples are Highland Scots, second chance at love, playboy billionaires, or arranged marriages.
+They can be a type of plot, character, theme, or setting that writers use because of familiarity.
+Some examples are Highland Scots, second-chance-at-love, playboy billionaires, or arranged marriages.

 Historical or Contemporary, What’s the Difference?

 Harlequin is a publisher of romances.
-They have numerous category lines, such as Presents, Intrigue, and Historicals.
+They have numerous category lines, such as Presents, Intrigue, and Historical.

-Kensington Books is a publisher as well.
+Kensington Books is also a publisher.
 Zebra is one of their imprints.
 The historical Lovegram and Heartfire books were two of Zebra’s lines.
-Many other publishers, like Harlequin, have released historical romance lines.
-Then, why don’t we at Sweet Savage Flame classify these as category romances?
+Many other publishers, like Harlequin, have also released historical romance lines.

 There are several reasons: